 Only non-violent felonies are eligible for expungement if there was not a guilty verdict, dismissed charges, or no-billed charges.
 Also, defendants who completed a diversion program or were not convicted of any other crimes (with an exception of minor traffic violations) within the last five years are also eligible for expungement in Alabama.

-If you would like your criminal record to be expunged, please contact a criminal defense lawyer to discuss your situation.
-We offer a free consultation for all expungement cases!
-We will review your criminal record with you and inform you if you are eligible to move forward with expunging your charges.
-Schedule your free consultation today by calling (256) 539-4464 or completing an online case evaluation form.
+If you would like your criminal record to be expunged, please contact an expungement attorney to discuss your situation.
+We offer free phone, video, and office consultations for all expungement cases in Alabama!
+During your initial consultation – we’ll review the details of your criminal record and inform you of whether or not you’re eligible for an Alabama expungement.
+Schedule your free consultation today by calling our Huntsville/ Athens location at (256) 539-4464 or completing an online case evaluation form.

 Still have questions?
 Schedule a consultation with a lawyer from our team today by calling or completing an online form